-- Describe the costs associated with equipment damage and subsequent repairs and maintenance. - > Evaluate the purpose of municipality self-assessments. - > Outline important routine maintenance activities. - Describe the three manhole maintenance operations that are routinely performed. - Analyze the purposes of CCTV. - Identify successful methods of preventing overflows. - > Examine WET and the two fundamental ways it is used in NPDES permits. - > Assess the effectiveness of "lamping" and describe the process. - > Explain the process for using dye at the manhole to determine velocity. - Recognize the purposes for sewer cleaning. - > Compare the three major sewer cleaning methods. - Contrast camera inspection and lamping. - > State the objective of sewer rehabilitation and the three ways it is accomplished. - Compare two types of smoke used in testing. - > Describe smoke-testing and list areas usually smoke tested. - Define dye-testing and describe when it is used.
+- Describe the costs associated with equipment damage and subsequent repairs and maintenance. - > Evaluate the purpose of municipality self-assessments. - > Outline important routine maintenance activities. - Describe the three manhole maintenance operations that are routinely performed. - Analyze the purposes of CCTV. - Identify successful methods of preventing overflows. - > Examine WET and the two fundamental ways it is used in NPDES permits. - > Assess the effectiveness of "lamping" and describe the process. - > Explain the process for using dye at the manhole to determine velocity. - Recognize the purposes for sewer cleaning. - Compare the three major sewer cleaning methods. - Contrast camera inspection and lamping. - > State the objective of sewer rehabilitation and the three ways it is accomplished. - Compare two types of smoke used in testing. - Describe smoke-testing and list areas usually smoke tested. - Define dye-testing and describe when it is used.

-4. Understand and describe the operations and various components of pumps and lift stations, including basic electricity and horsepower.
-Understand detailed pump troubleshooting.
+4. The student will be able to understand and describe operations and components of pumps and lift stations, including basic electricity and horsepower.
+Detailed pump troubleshooting.
+95 Minutes.

-- Contrast lift stations and pumping stations. - > List and describe the four main components of a lift station. - > Compare centrifugal and vertical turbine pumps. - > Explain how submersible pumps work. - > Evaluate the two types of electric motors. - Identify the purpose of reduced voltage starters. - > Compare the two types of totally enclosed motors and their applications. - Analyze the components of the four types of positive displacement pumps and how they work. - Recognize the formulas for calculating the different types of horsepower. - Examine the importance of motor controls and compare manual and automatic controls. - Summarize pump station inspection requirements and possible atmospheric hazards. - Compare advantages and disadvantages of flexible and rigid coupling, and describe how to align them. - > Outline steps for greasing bearings and changing motor oil. - Classify pumps according to the application they are used for.
+- Contrast lift stations and pumping stations. - > List and describe the four main components of a lift station. - > Compare centrifugal and vertical turbine pumps. - > Explain how submersible pumps work. - > Evaluate the two types of electric motors. - Identify the purpose of reduced voltage starters. - > Compare the two types of totally enclosed motors and their applications. - Analyze the components of the four types of positive displacement pumps and how they work. - Recognize the formulas for calculating the different types of horsepower. - Examine the importance of motor controls and compare manual and automatic controls. - Summarize pump station inspection requirements and possible atmospheric hazards. - Compare advantages and disadvantages of flexible and rigid coupling, and describe how to align them. - > Outline steps for greasing bearings and changing motor oil. - > Classify pumps according to the application they are used for.